afreenaanjum/coupon-validator/README.md

 # Coupon Validator

-Coupon Validator is a Node.js server that has REST endpoint to create and validate coupon codes stored in MONGODB .
+Coupon Validator is a Node.js app that has REST endpoints to validate coupon-codes and perform CRUD operations on them.
+It uses MongoDB to store information about coupon codes.

-# About

-Helps to create, get, update and delete the details of the coupon.
-Alongside, helps in validating coupon and calculating the max discount that can be availed from the coupon.

 ## Installation

-Make sure [Node.js](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) and [MONGODB](https://docs.mongodb.com/manual/installation/) are installed locally.
-Once successfully completed follow further steps, if not you can skip it and get started with deployed nodejs server:
+Make sure [Node.js](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) and MongoDB are installed locally.
+You can dowload installer for community edition of MongoDB from [here](https://www.mongodb.com/try/download/community?tck=docs_server) and you can find the installation steps [here](https://docs.mongodb.com/manual/administration/install-community/).
+Once successfully completed follow further steps on the terminal, if not you can skip it and get started with the deployed Node.js app.

 ```bash
 git clone https://github.com/afreenaanjum/coupon-validator.git